 If you've spent more than an hour in Brooklyn, chances are you've passed a person sporting WNYC tote bag.
 If you're not a long time listener, first-time caller, it doesn't mean you won't enjoy an afternoon at the WNYC Transmitter Park.
 This waterfront park has incredible views of the Manhattan skyline at this quiet spot on the East River.
 If you're daring, you can fish off their pier.
 For those traveling with kids, the nautical-themed playground is perfect for little ones.

 Every serious home cook that visits Brooklyn should make a pilgrimage to Archestratus, a mecca for all foodies.
 This unique bookstore and cafe only carries cookbooks.
 Housed off of Greenpoint's main drag, Manhattan Avenue, and a short walk from the subway, the spacious storefront is filled with new and used cookbooks.
 All of the books in the store are handpicked by owner Paige Lipari, a Brooklyn native who has worked at bookstores throughout the city, as well as many cafes.
 She’s combined her expertise and love of cooking to craft a shop that will quickly become a Brooklyn staple.

 Looking to see some indie art?
 You can peruse the galleries of Brooklyn, but make sure you stop in at The Greenpoint Gallery.
-The gallery was "founded in 2005 by artist, musician and visionary Shawn James, The Greenpoint Gallery is a non-profit gallery that exists to facilitate creativity in all disciplines by providing the perfect solution for New York City artists seeking an affordable and flexible performance, exhibition, and music rehearsal space in which to fulfill their visions.
+Founded by artist, musician and visionary Shawn James, The Greenpoint Gallery is a non-profit gallery that exists to facilitate creativity in all disciplines by providing the perfect solution for New York City artists seeking an affordable and flexible performance, exhibition, and music rehearsal space in which to fulfill their visions.
 Along with two floors of spacious galleries and rehearsal space, several studios spaces are available for rotating artists in residence."
 Check their website for the current exhibit and see the work New York City artists are creating.